Important Information about

 TOEFL Course Description

 The goal of the TOEFL Preparation Course is to prepare students to take the TOEFL iBT test by helping students build the skills necessary to successfully answer the questions and complete the tasks in the test, improve their general and academic English proficiency, and learn effective test‐taking strategies.
+In addition, students will benefit from this college-readiness course which includes authentic college lecture listening and note-taking.
 The TOEFL is recognized by colleges, universities, and agencies in more than 130 countries around the world.

 improve skills in listening, speaking, reading, and writing